Pregnancy testing prior to vaccination

 The Green book advises that there is no known risk associated with giving inactivated, recombinant viral or bacterial vaccines or toxoids during pregnancy.
 Since inactivated vaccines cannot replicate, they cannot cause infection in either the mother or the fetus.
 Although AstraZeneca COVID-19 vaccine contains a live adenovirus vector, this virus is not replicating so will not cause infection in the mother or the fetus.
 UKTIS have produced a monograph on the use of non-live vaccines in pregnancy which provides further information.

 If a woman finds she is pregnant after she has started a course of vaccine, she may complete vaccination during pregnancy using the same vaccine product (unless contraindicated).
-Alternatively vaccination should be offered as soon as possible after pregnancy.
+UKHSA advice states that second doses should not be delayed.
+Where the first dose was from the AstraZeneca (AZ) vaccine, women should also consider the information in the COVID-19 vaccination and blood clotting leaflet.

 Termination of pregnancy following inadvertent immunisation should not be recommended.